This post may contain affiliate links, from which we earn an income.

 Should I motorhome wild camp in Scotland?

 Scotland is one of the most amazing places to wild camp in a motorhome in the whole of Great Britain.
 Scotland has thousands of acres of remote space, is regularly voted the most beautiful landscape in the world and has some of the best motorhome routes anywhere.
 Oh, and you can see the Northern Lights in Scotland too… what more do you need?

 What about recent negative press & motorhomes?

 As we were putting together this post, it occurred to us that we were encouraging a van life activity that has received quite a bit of negative press attention over the past few years, and has led to local resistance to motorhome visitors in many of the popular tourist destinations in the UK, including Scotland.

-The numbers of people travelling and using motorhomes in the UK in 2020 has increased exponentially due to EU travel restrictions and increases in motorhome ownership, leading to overcrowding at many popular beauty spots and attractions.
+The numbers of people travelling and using motorhomes in the UK since 2020 has increased exponentially due to EU travel restrictions and increases in motorhome ownership, leading to overcrowding at many popular beauty spots and attractions.
 It is fair to say that motorhomes have been part of this issue and some of the images in the press have not been good for the reputation of our community.

 We think that wild camping is awesome and do it because we love solitude, peace and big landscapes, and the freedom to get away from it all.
 We will continue to wild camp and as always, in remote spots well away from major tourist attractions and abiding by the law.
 We will be discreet and respectful at all times and remember that our holiday destination is someone else’s home.